CIMES-USNA-UMA/BaroWaveletApp/README.md

 ## Citation

-To cite *BaroWavelet*, use the following citation information:
+To cite this project or *BaroWavelet*, use the following citation information:

 ```ruby
 citation("BaroWavelet")